-If you are ready to take action, I have put together a few resources for you.
-If you are still writing, you can check out this screenwriting guide.
-If you have a script and you are seeking investors, you can grab Tom Malloy’s Film Finance Guide.
-And if you’re looking for ways to market your movie, you can grab my sell your movie guide.
+Between every gig, you need to gain new skills.
+Looking for ideas?
+If you are still writing, check out these screenwriting articles.
+If you have a script and you are seeking investors, take time to read every film funding article.
+And if you have a feature and you’re looking for ways to sell your movie, you can grab my sell your movie guide.